Nardianian/csound-vst3/README.md

 control variables in your csd, and then you can save the state of your MIDI controllers in your DAW project.

-## Release notes for version 1.0beta
+Release Notes

+Version 1.0.1-beta

+Internal audio and MIDI queues are now lock-free for more stable performance.

+Version 1.0.0-beta

 This is the initial release.